Business Banking: Cutting the cost, increasing the functionality

 Despite calls to ringfence access to cash and protect independent shops, the lockdown has accelerated our move towards the fabled 'cashless' society.
 For us, it's not inevitable that cash will disappear, but it's vital that micro-businesses work without it.
 We've found that there's a perception among many sole traders and small businesses that accepting card payment is unnecessarily time-consuming and costly.
 At Amaiz, we've joined with SumUp to show that accepting card payments doesn't have to be either - it's a quick set for a single hardware charge and a small transaction rate.
 Given the income lost at the moment, that would more than pay for itself.

 It's striking that over a third have forgotten to invoice a customer while 1 in 5 sole traders are faced with a 6-day working week thanks to admin.
 We know why - many small business owners are too busy running between jobs to invoice immediately or keep on top of their admin.
-The Amaiz app combines banking and accounting so they can do both those things, including immediate receipt capture and categorisation.
-The current situation makes it clear that a banking app should do more than just banking.
+The Amaiz app combines banking-like services and accounting so they can do both those things, including immediate receipt capture and categorisation.
+The current situation makes it clear that a app should do more than just banking.
 It needs other tools and a level of service that directly supports a business.

 Technology and service